What Is Phylum Protozoa? Classification, Characters, Example

 ORDER Foraminiferida

-• In this, the animals are large and have one or multiple chambered shells.
+• The animals are large and have one or multiple chambered shells.

 • There are one or more holes along the shell through which reticulopodia emerge.